joeycumines/ts-chan/README.md

     and has no (type-based) mechanism to describe whether the channel supports it, or not.
 4.  **Case Evaluation Order**: This is an interesting topic, and I found that Go's behavior was not exactly what I expected.
-I may add similar send value evaluation as an optional feature, at some later date.
-    For reference, from
-    the [Go spec](https://go.dev/ref/spec#Select_statements):
+For simplicity, this functionality was omitted from `Select`, and is provided by `SelectFactory`, instead.
+For reference, from the [Go spec](https://go.dev/ref/spec#Select_statements):
     > For all the cases in the statement, the channel operands of receive
     > operations and the channel and right-hand-side expressions of send